marcelog/elixir_ami/README.md

 # Receiving events

-To receive asynchronous events (i.e: not related to a response) you can register listeners with their filters, both are of type function and will receive 2 arguments:
+To receive asynchronous events (i.e: not related to a response) you can register listeners with their filters, both are of type function and will receive 3 arguments:

  * source: The connection name.
+ * listener_id: The current listener id.
  * event: The event received from asterisk.

 ## Registering event listeners